How we make decisions

 Are you a student?

-If you're studying as an undergraduate, masters or doctorate student, please review our current open research questions we would like to be answered.
+If you're studying as an undergraduate, masters or doctorate student, please review the current open research questions we would like answering.
 With this opportunity to work as a co-research partner, we can offer an advisor and other reasonable support throughout.
 The following questions are based around applied conservation and would require research hypotheses devising.

 - How much carbon is currently stored in the peatlands of the North West, and how much C02 would be released if this was lost?